alxp/islandty/README.md

 - Uses a [fork of biiif](https://github.com/alxp/biiif) to generate image files, embed hOCR, and support JP2 files.
 - [Lunr](https://lunrjs.com)-based search
 - Supports both local and remote locations for object files.
+- Job-based configuration using YAML files for different scenarios

 ![Screenshot of a book in Mirador with metadata and file downloads](/docs/images/demo-book-object.png)